Is Overtime Subject to EPF Deductions? Seeking Advice on Handling Inspector's Audit Request

 (3) The contribution shall be calculated on the basis of the basic wages, dearness allowance (including the cash value of any food concession), and retaining allowance (if any) actually drawn during the whole month whether paid on a daily, weekly, fortnightly, or monthly basis.

-(4) Each contribution shall be calculated to the nearest rupee, 50 paise or more to be counted as the next higher rupee and fraction of a rupee less than 50 paise to be ignored.
+(4) Each contribution shall be calculated to the nearest rupee, 50 paise or more to be counted as the next higher rupee and a fraction of a rupee less than 50 paise to be ignored.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute